frodoman/udacity-gen-ai-project-1/README.md

-# Apply Lightweight Fine-Tuning to a Foundation Model
+# Project: Apply Lightweight Fine-Tuning to a Foundation Model

 This project demos how to use Parameter-efficient Fine-tuning (PEFT) to fintune a foundation model in order to improve the accuracy for machine learning tasks.

-Built whith Python and Jupyter notebook.
+It is developed whith Python in Jupyter Notebook.

 ## Python dependencies
 * datasets